hellowac/mapnik-wiki-zh-cn/AWS-Lambda.md

 ## Developing with `mapnik`+`node-mapnik` for AWS Lambda locally

-Current AWS Lambda image comes with outdated versions of c++ compiler, linker and runtime.
-To install and test `mapnik` and `node-mapnik` follow the steps below:

 #### Prerequisite

 Working `docker` - consult your OS specific guide on how to install and run docker